 - Shortness of breath and difficulty breathing

 Pleural effusions can be treated by doctors with relative ease.
 Doctors will often insert a needle into the chest and drain the fluid.
 They may also inflame the pleura, which will encourage it to seal and stop fluid from entering.
-It is important to note, there is no cure for pleural effusions, and without treatment, the fluid can become infected and lead to death.
+Pleural effusions cannot be cured, but the can be treated.
+Without treatment, the fluid can become infected and lead to death.

-Pleural effusions are found in 90% of pleural mesothelioma cases and doctors consider them to be an important early sign.
+Pleural effusions are found in 90% of pleural mesothelioma cases.
+Thus, doctors consider them to be an important early sign of that cancer.
 However, pleural effusions can also be caused by asbestosis.
 Doctors can analyze the fluid to see if it is a sign of cancer.

 Other Asbestos-Related Diseases

-There are a few other asbestos-related diseases that are less common, and, in some cases, less serious than asbestosis or pleural effusion.
+There are a few other asbestos-related diseases that are less common.
+In some cases, they are also less serious than asbestosis or pleural effusions.

 Pleural plaque is a chalky, calcium-based material that builds upon the lining of the lungs.
 According to the British Thoracic Society, pleural plaque is the most common disease associated with asbestos exposure.